ANAHEIM, Calif. -- The Orioles arrived at Anaheim Stadium last night in the midst of an 18-game stretch against American League West teams.

 The potential for a sub-.500 team participating in the postseason might embarrass baseball, but it shouldn't embarrass any of the players who will benefit from the realignment quirk.

-"I'd be happy as hell going to the playoffs with a record below .500 with a chance to go to the World Series," Orioles third baseman Chris Sabo said.
+"I'd be happy going to the playoffs with a record below .500 with a chance to go to the World Series," Orioles third baseman Chris Sabo said.
 "Embarrassed?
 No. Why would you be embarrassed?
 I'd probably go into the playoffs high as a kite with a chance to beat the big boys."

 Sabo has a keen interest in baseball history, but he doesn't waste any time worrying about the impact of realignment.

 "It doesn't bother me one way or another," he said.
 "It'll probably change in a few years anyway.
 The best way would be to have one team from each league in the World Series, the way it used to be.
 To me, that would be interesting.
 That way you have the definitive best team in the American League against the definitive best team in the National League.
 That has no chance of happening with TV."

 Said Orioles center fielder Mike Devereaux: "It happens.
 I'm sure there are going to be years where the other division is tougher."

 As weak as the AL West is now, it isn't likely to match what it would have been had realignment been put in place in 1983.
 The Texas Rangers had the best record of the four teams that make up the current AL West.
 They went 77-85, placing three games ahead of Oakland, seven games ahead of California, 17 ahead of Seattle.

 In 15 of the 25 seasons since divisional play began, only one team now in the AL West had a winning record.
 The teams have had 34 finishes above .500, 55 below the break-even point.

 In contrast, the five teams that make up the AL East have had 87 winning seasons and 29 losing seasons since 1969.
 In 23 of the 25 seasons, at least three teams had winning records.

 This year is no exception.